Qira, Haifa: 1948 and aftermath

 According to Ilan Pappe in The Israel/Palestine Question (1999), the 140 tenant farmers of Qira wa Qamun evacuated the village in March on the "friendly advice" of the local Haganah intelligence officer at Yokneam, Yehuda Burstein.
 Benny Morris notes that Burnstein received the orders for the evacuation from Yosef Weitz.
 The Haganah Intelligence Report attributes the flight to "fear and the influence of attacks in the area," which Morris notes is "not really the same thing."
 Subsequent to the depopulation of the village, Weitz and his colleagues from the Jewish National Fund in the North, "decided to raze the tenants' houses, to destroy their crops, and to pay the evictees compensation."

-Qira wa Qamun's inhabitants joined the first wave of the 1948 Palestinian exodus, displaced prior to the outbreak of the 1948 Arab-Israeli war.
+Qira wa Qamun's inhabitants joined the first wave of the 1948 Palestinian expulsion and flight, displaced prior to the outbreak of the 1948 Arab-Israeli war.
 Today, the villagers and their descendants remain refugees.
 Following the war the area was incorporated into the State of Israel; Yokneam Illit was later established on the former lands of Qira.